 DonorPerfect supports popular integrations.
 However, once your nonprofit organization understands and uses DonorPerfect, you will often find that you need add-ons.
 Each add-on to the base CRM software comes at an additional cost, something you might not have calculated when you started at the base monthly price.

 DonorPerfect has five-tier plans.
 Pricing starts at $99, with the Enterprise plan costing $799 per month.

 If you are looking for an all-in-one solution that frees you from database integrations and third-party apps, EveryAction could be the best option for you.
 Unique features like moves management, an essential nonprofit process in which prospective donors go from cultivation to solicitation.
 Plus, optimized forms with one-click actions, Zoom events, and integrated text messaging help EveryAction provide services to top nonprofits like Planned Parenthood, NextGen, and NAACP.

-Customizing standard tools such as email marketing, events, and fundraising gives a professional look by combining the nonprofit’s mission and branding to increase engagement.
+Customizing standard tools such as email marketing, events, supporter activation and fundraising gives a professional look by combining the nonprofit’s mission and branding to increase engagement.
 EveryAction also features an in-house drag and drop email creator, making it quick work for you to send out multiple emails every month without the need for a designer.

 To take full advantage of the CRM, you often have to manually move data and spreadsheets between tools with EveryAction.
 Manually dealing with multiple data streams can be tedious and time-consuming.

 Fundly offers a mobile-friendly platform that includes responsive donation landing pages with embedded photos and videos.
 In addition, integrations with Gmail, Yahoo, Survey Monkey, and Constant Contact help users customize their communication without creating new email addresses.